Pz0227/lumaa-spring-2025-ai-ml/README.md

 ---

 1. **About Dataset**
 The dataset used in this project is **Top 100 Movies Dataset** from [IMDB](https://www.imdb.com/list/ls053251213/).
-The dataset contains information about movies including their genres, which will be used for similarity comparison.
+The dataset contains information about movies including their genres and titles, which will be used for similarity comparison.

 2. **Approach**
 - ***Load the dataset*** - Read the movie data from a CSV file.